swetoast/Raspberry-Pi-Power-Usage-Monitor/README.md

 ## Features

-- **Power Usage Calculation**: The script calculates the power usage based on the CPU usage percentage and the idle and max power values of the specific Raspberry Pi model.
+- **Power Usage Calculation**: The application calculates the power usage based on the CPU usage percentage and the idle and max power values of the specific Raspberry Pi model.
-- **Voltage Measurement**: The script measures the voltage of various components of the Raspberry Pi.
+- **Voltage Measurement**: The application measures the voltage of various components of the Raspberry Pi.
-- **Throttled State**: The script retrieves the throttled state of the Raspberry Pi.
+- **Throttled State**: The application retrieves the throttled state of the Raspberry Pi.

 ## API Endpoints